dudeperf3ct/dudeperf3ct.github.io/_posts/2019-01-07-Mystery-of-Object-Detection.md

 </p>

-<span class='red'>I-know-everything:</span> My dear Padwan, unfortunately, this will be our last post on vision.
+<span class='red'>I-know-everything:</span> My dear Padwan, unfortunately this will be our last post on vision.
 So, let's make it count.
 Today we will see one of the most exiciting applications of vision, Object Detection.
-There are literally thousands of application examples we can use object detection in for example, self-driving car detect whatever you see(through cameras) which includes traffic light, pedestrian, other cars, etc., counting particular objects for keeping track, surveillance(*Not cool*), or given a vision to bot for following [cats](https://scanlime.org/2017/12/smart-camera-gimbal-bot-scanlime027/).
+There are literally thousands of application examples we can use object detection in for example, self-driving car detect whatever you see(through cameras) which includes traffic light, pedestrian, other cars, etc., counting particular objects for keeping track, surveillance(*Not cool*), or given a vision to bot for following [cats](https://scanlime.org/2017/12/smart-camera-gimbal-bot-scanlime027/)(*Cool*).

 <span class='green'>I-know-nothing:</span> So, will it be like we pass a image and we get what objects are present in image along with their locations?

 <span class='red'>I-know-everything:</span> Yes, exactly.
-And we can run experiement real-time on video too.
+And we can run these experiments real-time on video too.
 There is some subtle difference in different types of detections which I will let this puppies and cat explain it.

 <p align="center">
 <img src='/images/object_detection/puppy.png' />
 </p>

-So, these are the differences in classification, localization, segmentation and instance segmentation.
-Here, the classification and localization task contains single image and we are supposed to identify what class does that image belong to and where is it.
+So, these are subtle differences in classification, localization, segmentation and instance segmentation. <span class='blue'>Here, the classification and localization task contains input single image and we are supposed to identify what class does that image belong to and where is it.
 But in object detection, this problem gets blown on a multiple scale.
-There can be any number of objects in image and each object will have different size in image.
-This is what makes the challenge in detection very interesting.
+There can be any number of objects in image and each object will have different size in image, for given image we have to detect the category the object belong to and locate the object.
+This is what makes the challenge in detection very interesting.</span>

 Now, that you have understood what we are doing in object detection.
 Let's look at some of the algorithms we can use to create such cool object detectors. *I mean very cool.*